eurunuela/phd/synthesis_analysis.md

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-\subsection{Selection of the Hemodynamic Response Function}
+### Selection of the Hemodynamic Response Function

 In their original formulations, PFM and TA specify the discrete-time HRF in different ways.
 For PFM, the continuous-domain specification of the canonical